Missing Teeth Options in Houston, TX

 Option 2: Fixed Bridge

-This was the only available fixed alternative to patients prior to implants.
-It involves using the teeth adjacent to the space as pillars to support the missing teeth.
-The result is fixed stable teeth.
-The main disadvantage lies in the fact that the dentist must grind down sometimes healthy teeth to support the bridge.
-This fixed prosthesis is difficult to clean as you cannot floss in between the now attached teeth.
+A fixed bridge involves using the teeth adjacent to the empty space as pillars to support the missing teeth.
+The result is fixed, stable teeth.
+This is a treatment performed by your dentist.
+The main disadvantage, however, lies in the fact that your dentist will have to grind down your healthy teeth to support the bridge.
+In addition, this fixed prosthesis is difficult to clean as you cannot floss in between the newly attached teeth..

-This is a fairly fast and cheap way to solve the problem, however, the main drawback is that the teeth are REMOVABLE.
-This means you take them in and out specially at night.
-Partials are bulky, uncomfortable, and get loose over time.
-The other major draw back from removable appliances is that they rest ON TOP of the gums and therefore speed up the resorption and deterioration of the remaining bone.
-They are the exact opposite of implants.
+This is a quick and affordable way to solve the problem of a missing tooth.
+However, the main drawback is that the teeth are removable, so they must be taken in and out, especially at night.
+Partials tend to be bulky and uncomfortable, and they have the tendency to loosen over time.
+Another major disadvantage is that they rest on top of the gums rather than inside and, therefore, speed up the resorption and deterioration of the remaining bone.

 Option 4: Dental Implants